originphp/value-store/README.md

 $settings->decrement('count', 3);
 ```

-You can also set/get/check values using functions, this can be handy when working with variables.
+You can also set/get/check values using functions.

 ```php
 $settings->set('foo','bar');